 - The presence of gearboxes increases the price, energy losses, and cost of repairing the generator but without the gearbox price and weight of circuitry decreases it is also the best option for offshore applications.

-- With the direction of flux lines, the permanent synchronous generator is divided into three categories first one is the radial flux permanent magnet synchronous generator, the second one is the axial flux permanent magnet synchronous generator and the third one is the transverse flux permanent synchronous generator.
+- With the direction of flux lines, the permanent synchronous generator is divided into three categories: the radial flux permanent magnet synchronous generator, the second one is axial flux permanent magnet synchronous generator and the transverse flux permanent synchronous generator.

 What is Synchronous Speed